 Taking care of your sexual wellness is such an important part of your relationship with both yourself and others.
 Covering a range of different topics from STIs and contraception to intimacy and relationships, looking after your sexual health is important for your long-term health and that of your romantic partners.
 To keep your body in its best possible condition, here are some key factors to consider on a regular basis:

 1. Know your limits

 Especially when getting to know a new partner, it is important to openly discuss your feelings and speak up if you do not feel comfortable doing something.
 Whether you are someone who prefers to hold back on sexual activity until you feel ready, or you are looking to explore your own body with lesbian masturbators, boundaries are needed at every step of the way so you can feel comfortable when engaging in sexual activity.

 2. Check your sexual health

 Both sexual contact and intercourse can lead to sexually transmitted infections (STIs) if the necessary precautions are not taken.
 If left untreated, these can lead to serious health complications in the long run so getting them sorted as soon as possible is important.
 If you notice any unusual symptoms in your intimate areas, it is important to get these seen to by a medical professional as soon as possible so they can be treated in a timely manner.

 3. Love your body

 Your sexual health also influences your physical health as well as your mental health, playing a part in your confidence as you embark on your journey to self-discovery.
-Every individual has different perceptions on sexual wellness, so as well as establishing your own boundaries, being mindful of the views of your sexual partners is equally as important.
-Through maintaining strong communication throughout sex and taking control of your body, embracing the power is a great form of self-care which will leave you feeling your best in your own skin.
+Every individual has different perceptions of sexual wellness, so as well as establishing your own boundaries, being mindful of the views of your sexual partners is equally as important.
+Through maintaining strong communication throughout sex and taking control of your body, embracing the power is a great form of self-care that will leave you feeling your best in your own skin.

 4. Make informed decisions